adulau/hack-lu-2017/ctf/index.md

 # When

-The CTF will take place during the hack.lu conference and will only last 24h hours this year instead of 48h hours like in the previous years.
+The CTF will take place during the hack.lu conference and will last 48h hours like in the previous years.

 * CTF date not yet decided, but it will be during the conference (17-19 October 2017)